 The chemicals in cigarettes such as ammonia and hydrogen sulfide may irritate the conjunctiva causing bloodshot eyes.
 However, there is no known relation between smoking and jaundice but for general health reasons, it is recommended that you should not smoke if you are recovering from jaundice.
 What is true is that you may have yellowing of teeth and fingers due to the direct contact with the yellow tinge of nicotine over a long period of time.

-White part of eye is yellow, is it bad, meaning, is it bad in newborns
+The white part of the eye is yellow, is it bad, meaning, is it bad in newborns

 Physiological jaundice occurs at birth.
 It is not a serious condition and usually disappears within two weeks after birth.
 A pregnant woman’s liver processes the fetus; bilirubin before birth.
 Once the child is born the liver starts to function on its own and may not process the bilirubin in sufficient quantities during the first few days.
 There are other serious but rare causes of jaundice in newborns